sillsdev/SpeechAnalyzer/DEVELOPER.md

 ## Build xerces-c
 The xerces-c library needs to be built for Speech Analyzer.
-1. Download the xerces-c 3.1 source from https://archive.apache.org/dist/xerces/c/3/sources/xerces-c-3.1.4.zip and extract it into a folder `xerces-c\`
+1. Download the xerces-c 3.1 source from https://archive.apache.org/dist/xerces/c/3/sources/xerces-c-3.1.4.zip
+and extract it into a folder `xerces-c\`
 1. Set the Windows Environment variable `XERCES_VC10_HOME` to the full path for you have xerces-c (no trailing slash)
 1. Open Visual Studio 2019 and select and open the solution file : *xerces-c\projects\Win32\VC14\xerces-all\xerces-all.sln*
+1. Right-click on the top level solution and select *Retarget solution*.
+Accept the defaults to update all the projects to Windows 10 SDK and platform toolset to v142.
 1. On the menu bar, rebuild the solution for both *Debug* and *Release* configurations for *Win32*.
 1. Create a `lib\` directory in xerces-c\
 1. Copy the following files from xerces-c\Build\Win32\VC14\Debug\ into the created lib\ directory: